isaiasA12/Water-Tracker/README.md

 All necessary libraries, images, and files are all in the project!

-## Usage
+## Usage and Options

-- First Item
+- Login Page
-> Login Page - Login Page will immediately be prompting the user to either login or create a Wet Me More account.
+> Login Page will be prompt the user to either login or create a Wet Me More account.
+>> If creating an account, users must create a valid username and password as well as enter their age and weight.

-- Second Item
+- Options Page
-> Options Page - User will decide which part of the application they would like to enter.
+> User will decide which part of the application they would like to enter.
 The three options include:
 >> 1. Tracker
 >> 2. Rewards
 >> 3. Goals

+- Tracker Page
+> User can enter their daily water-intake amount here!
+Users can select out of the four buttons or manually input an amount they they drank.
+When entered, Wet Me More will keep track of all values as well as convert that amount into WaterCoins.

+- Rewards Page
+> Users can use the WaterCoins that they earned to reward themselves with a special price!
+The three rewards include:
+>> 1. Bitcoin
+>> 2. Airpods
+>> 3. Water Bottle

+- Goals Page
+> Users will complete challenges that will reward them with WaterCoins.